peterwilli/Thingy/README.md

     ![Bot permissions checkboxes](./extras/bot_perms.png)
 - After you have done this, you can copy the link and invite the bot into your server.
 - Run the bot using `./gradlew run` and you should be able to use `/make` in your Discord server!
 From there you'll be further instructed how to make images.
+  - The first time, the bot may be triggering a timeout error, this is because it has to download all the model files.
+After it's done, it'll run properly.